TeamNewPipe/documentation/docs/07_release_instructions.md

 - Go to [Weblate's Maintenance tab](https://hosted.weblate.org/projects/newpipe/#repository)
 - Press the *Lock* button to prevent translators from translating while you are creating commits; remember to *Unlock* later!
 - Press the *Update* button to update Weblate with the latest changes on NewPipe's `dev` branch
-- Press the *Commit* button, if needed, to make sure Weblate creates a commit for translations which had not been committed yet
+- Press the *Commit* button, if needed, to make sure Weblate creates a commit for translations which have not been committed yet
 - Now go back to the local git repository
 - In case you followed these steps before, delete the `weblate-dev` branch
     - `git branch -D weblate-dev`